RJM8989/WDA-project-one/README.md

 ### Typography

-- [Open Sans](https://fonts.google.com/specimen/Open+Sans) was used for the primary headers, titles and all other secondary text.
+- [Open Sans](https://fonts.google.com/specimen/Open+Sans) was used for the primary headers, titles, and all other secondary text.

 - [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.